Cucumber green mottle mosaic virus

 Life cycle

-Once infected with CGMMV a plant is diseased for life, there is no known cure.
-CGMMV uses the host plants replicating systems to reproduce itself and spread through all the host plant's tissues (roots, stems, leaves, fruit, pollen and seed).
-The newly-created virus particles are then transferred either in plant sap or through pollen or seed to new host plants to create the next infection.
+Once infected with CGMMV, a plant is diseased for life; there is no known cure.
+In crop host plants, CGMMV uses the plant’s replicating systems to reproduce itself and spread through all the plant's tissues (roots, stems, leaves, fruit, pollen and seed).
+The newly created virus particles are then transferred either in plant sap or through pollen or seed to new host plants to create the next infection.

-CGMMV particles are very robust and can survive for long periods on hard surfaces (e.g. tools, equipment, vehicles), beetle mouthparts and in soil and water.
+CGMMV particles are very robust and can survive for long periods on hard surfaces (such as tools, equipment and vehicles), in soil and in water.

-As well as crop host plants, CGMMV can infect a number of weed host plants, the role of these plants in the viruses life cycle is not well understood.
+The role of weed host plants in CGMMV’s life cycle is not well understood.

 How it is spread

-Seeds are the main means of long-distance movement of CGMMV, with infected seed shown to have moved the disease to countries previously free of the disease.
+Seeds are the main means of long-distance movement of CGMMV.
+Infected seeds have brought CGMMV to countries previously free of the disease.

 CGMMV is easily transmitted from plant to plant.
 Due to the very robust nature of its particles, almost anything that has been touched by an infected plant or its sap can transfer the disease.
 CGMMV particles can remain infectious for months on hard surfaces and for years in soil.